 What you eat and don’t eat are both extremely important for preventing and treating sinusitis.
 All refined and processed foods should not be eaten, especially refined sugars and yeast containing foods (breads, alcohol, etc) as these feed the bad bacteria in your body.
-Also avoid mucous-forming foods including all dairy (milk, cheese, ice-cream and yoghurt), flour products, fried foods and chocolate.
+Also avoid mucous-forming foods including all processed dairy (milk, cheese, ice-cream and yogurt), flour products, fried foods and chocolate.
 If you regularly suffer from sinus infections, the last thing you need is extra mucous.

 For the foods you need to be eating more of, the basics apply.
-Plenty of fresh fruit, vegetables, herbs and berries including blueberries, raspberries and goji berries, and seeds including chia and flax seeds, along with healthy oils such as coconut oil and palm oil.
+Plenty of fresh fruits, vegetables, herbs and berries including blueberries, raspberries and goji berries, and seeds including chia and flax seeds, along with healthy oils such as organic coconut oil and palm oil.
 And of course, eat lots of cultured and fermented foods such as coconut kefir and sauerkraut for your good bacteria and oily fish for essential fatty acids.

 Betadine and Salt Rinse: This is just a turbo-boosted version of the standard saline rinse.
 And yes it does work even better!
 Just purchase some antiseptic Betadine from your local pharmacy (drug store) or online and add 5-7 drops to 1 cup of warm filtered water, along with 1 teaspoon of sea salt or pink rock salt and ½ teaspoon of baking soda.
 Use a bulb syringe or neti pot and flush out each nostril in the same way as the saline rinse.
 Repeat 2-3 times daily for best results.